XZhu6980/Getting-and-Cleaning-Data-Course-Project/codebook.md

 Raw data set
-In order to create a raw data set, the following regular expression was used:  -(mean|std)[(] .
-I.e. all variables containing  -mean(  or  -std(  in their names were filtered.

-Totally, the raw data set contains 68 variables:
-•  subject  - An identifier of the subject who carried out the experiment.
-•  label  - An activity label.
+Totally, the raw data set contains 68 variables: â€¢  subject  - An identifier of the subject who carried out the experiment. â€¢  label  - An activity label.

 Plus 66 filtered features mined as described below.